-Note: For BA45F5542-2 device, the STPI, STP and PTPI pin functions which are pin-shared with PA7 and PB0 unbonded pins are unavailable.
+Note: For BA45F5240-2 device, the STP external pin is unavailable.

-STM Function Block Diagram
+STM Function Pin Block Diagram

-PTM Function Block Diagram
+PTM Function Pin Block Diagram

 The TM Counter Registers and the Capture/Compare CCRA and CCRP registers as well as the PTM CCRB register, all have a low and high byte structure.
 The high bytes can be directly accessed, but as the low bytes can only be accessed via an internal 8-bit buffer, reading or writing to these register pairs must be carried out in a specific way.
 The important point to note is that data transfer to and from the 8-bit buffer and its related low byte only takes place when a write or read operation to its corresponding high byte is executed.